jonathanpizarra/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
-An implementation of Conway's Game of Life in HTML5 Canvas.
+An implementation of Conway's Game of Life using HTML5 Canvas : [Github Page](https://jonathanpizarra.github.io/Conways-Game-of-Life/)